josev2046/AI-Insights-Architectural-review-of-a-multi-instance-neural-video-search-engine/README.md

 # AI Insights: Architectural review of a multi-instance neural video search engine

-> **Note:** This repository provides an architectural overview and technical case study for the AI Insights project.
+> **Note:** This repository provides an architectural overview and technical case study for my AI Insights prototype.
 The source code is currently maintained in a private repository.

 ## Abstract